 Licenses Recreational Hunting & Fishing

 Resident is a person who is a domiciled (permanent) resident of South Carolina for 30 days.
-Proof of residency at license vendors is your unexpired State of South Carolina Driver’s license or Identification Card.
-Other manners of proving residency can be submitted to a SCDNR license office.
+Proof of residency at license vendors is your unexpired State of South Carolina Driver’s license or SCDMV Identification Card.

 A person licensed by another state as a resident for any purpose is not eligible to apply for, obtain, or hold any South Carolina resident license, permit or tag.